Performance Coaching

 I love being out in the mountains, eating food, and hanging with my goofy dog.

 Through pure luck, I got introduced to the ultrarunning community through some strength training clients.
-At the time, I wasn't a runner - I honestly thought the whole thing was nuts - but I loved their passion and their desire to do hard things outside.
-I went for a couple runs out on the trails and started to fall in love with it.
+At the time, I wasn't a runner — I honestly thought the whole thing was nuts — but I loved their passion and their desire to do hard things outside.
+I went for a couple of runs out on the trails and started to fall in love with it.
 This sport gave me something that I used to find in biking and snowboarding but had since lost - a little bit of peace and a reason to do hard things outside.

-So I started coaching runners.
+So I Started Coaching runners.

 To anybody who's known me for long, it was a weird transition.
 The guy who hated running is going to be a running coach?